SmartPracticeschool/SBSPS-Challenge-3576-Wind-Power-Recommender-Web-app-by-Forecasting-using-Prophet-/README.md

 1. HTML-CSS, Js for building Front end templates
 2. Flask for Backend of the application
 3. Facebook's Prophet algorithm for building the model of Time Series Forecasting
-4. Heroku for deployment (Soon to be uploaded on IBM Cloud too)
+4. Heroku for deployment (Soon to be deployed on IBM Cloud too)

 ## Dataset
 https://www.kaggle.com/berkerisen/wind-turbine-scada-dataset